Dentist Durham NC

-Dr. Chavala Harris provides general dentistry in Durham, NC, for the ongoing maintenance of your natural smile.
+Dr. Chavala Harris provides general dentistry in Durham, NC, to help you maintain your natural smile.
 She treats patients of all ages at Oak Grove Family & Cosmetic Dentistry.
 As a dental service, general dentistry can be used to prevent further dental problems.
 General dentistry focuses on disease prevention so that you can enjoy a healthy smile.

 For example, sports mouthguards prevent tooth damage or loss, while tooth extractions prevent impacted or infected teeth from affecting the rest of the smile.
 Our family dentistry services ensure that we are prepared to handle your smile at any stage of development.
 Emergency dentistry provides prompt care for immediate concerns.